INTRODUCTION . DATA . RULES . CODES . UNCERTAINTY . CONTEXT

 DATA

-Data is what human beings perceive directly with their senses, and data always represent the differences that the person can discriminate among his or her incoming signals.
+with their senses, and data always represent the differences that the person can discriminate among his

 For example, reconsider the "two-grays" diagram.
-2 grays Because viewers notice differences in the data that they receive, they become able to make definitive statements about the image.
+Because viewers notice differences in the data that they receive, they become able to make definitive statements about the image.
 They can identify left (the light side) and right (the dark side).
 They can locate the boundary between the two sides.
 They can say that the two sides are about the same size, and so on.
 These statements represent information that the viewers have created from the data that they received.
 In other words, as a person is able to explain how this particular image is unique and different from other possible images, the person is said to be more informed about this image.

 Next consider Figure 3.
 How does this figure differ from Figures 1 and 2?